 It is perfectly possible to use Touch OSC to control Wavelab.
 I have the same Touch OSC panel set up to send Transport / Volume / Master Section and Studio EQ to Wavelab 7, although some of the panel controls are redundant – It would be simple to make a Wavelab-specific panel.
 Within Wavelab there are two places to assign MIDI remote messages.
 Options > Customise Commands and mainly Options > Remote Control Devices

-If you have any questions, suggestions, feel there is something I have missed or could explain in more detail, please leave me a comment below.
+If you have any questions, suggestions, feel there is something I have missed or could explain in more detail, please get in touch.

 Thanks for reading.